William C. Shiel Jr., MD, FACP, FACR

-- Lyme disease occurs in phases -- the early phase beginning at the site of the tick bite with an expanding ring of redness.
+- Lyme disease occurs in phases, with the early phase beginning at the site of the tick bite with an expanding ring of redness.

-- Lyme disease is diagnosed based on the patient's clinical signs of illness and the detection of Lyme antibodies in the blood.
+- Lyme disease is diagnosed based on the patient's clinical signs of illness and the detection of antibodies to the causative bacteria in the blood.

 - Lyme disease is treated with antibiotics.